freifunk-gluon/gluon/docs/index.rst

 .. [#ath10k]
   Device uses the ath10k WLAN driver; images are built for 11s by default unless GLUON_WLAN_MESH is set as described in :ref:`getting-started-make-variables`

+.. [#avmflash]
+  For an instruction on how to flash AVM devices, visit https://www.fritzfla.sh

 .. [#80211s]
   Device does not support IBSS; images are built by default unless GLUON_WLAN_MESH